swlim03/ML_Project/README.md

 # The Analysis
 ## 1. Do Malaysian firms perform extreme EM over years?
 More than one consecutive years, 94 companies among 187, are classified as implementing high negative or positive EM in more than one consecutive years.
+This suggests that the practice of EM is prevalent and is implemented over years.
+As the data source of this study is from Bursa Malaysia listed firms, the classified EM records are considered the strategic use of accounting choices within the financial reporting standards.
+Although such practices are within the legal and accounting boundaries, concerns remain, as they can mislead stakeholders about a firm’s actual financial health.

 Refer list of companies: [Consecutive_EM_CompanyList](EM_Detection/consecutive_em_companies.xlsx)